cython/cython/src/userguide/debugging.rst

 Cython comes with an extension for the GNU Debugger that helps users debug Cython code.
-To use this functionality, you will need to install gdb 7.2 or higher, build with Python support (linked to Python 2.5 or higher).
+To use this functionality, you will need to install gdb 7.2 or higher, built with Python support (linked to Python 2.5 or higher).
+The debugger supports debuggees with versions 2.6 and higher.
+For Python 3, code should be built with Python 3 and the debugger should be run with Python 2 (or at least it should be able to find the Python 2 Cython installation).

 The debugger will need debug information that the Cython compiler can export.
 This can be achieved from within the setup